Hugh Bannerman: Cricket

 Bannerman played non-first-class matches for Otago in 1906–07 and 1907–08.
 Against Southland in 1907–08, batting at number nine, he scored 59 in 40 minutes with three sixes.

 Later in 1908 he moved to Invercargill, where he represented Southland.
 In the final of the inaugural tournament for the Hawke Cup in 1910–11 he opened Southland's batting and scored 40, then opened the bowling in Rangitikei's first innings with Jack Doig and took 6 for 20 as the pair bowled unchanged throughout the innings.
 He took 5 for 103 in the second innings for match figures of 55–17–123–11.
 Ten of his victims were bowled.
 Southland won, becoming the first holders of the Hawke Cup.

 Putting forward his case to be included in the New Zealand team to tour Australia in 1913–14, he described himself to the national selectors thus: "Free batsman with variety of strokes.
 Good fast bowler with off swerve."
 Along with Jack Doig and Don Hamilton he was nominated by the Southland Cricket Association for the tour.
 But they were not playing for one of the four major teams, and they were not selected.

 He played one first-class match, which was Southland's second first-class match, against Otago in April 1915.
 He opened both batting and bowling, and took three wickets in the drawn match.

 An obituary notice said enthusiasm was "the keynote of his character": " 'Banny' was an out-and-out cricket enthusiast who would rather play cricket of any sort than eat, and he had the literature of the game and its current history all over the world at his finger-tips."

 Military

 At the outbreak of World War I Bannerman took charge of the Bluff cadets.
 He was commissioned as a lieutenant and posted to the Western Front with the 8th Southland Regiment.
 He died of "multi-shot" wounds early in the morning of 23 December 1917 in the front line near Polderhoek Chateau, not far from Ypres, while serving with the 2nd Otago Regiment.

 He is buried in the Lijssenthoek Military Cemetery in Belgium.

 Personal life

 Hugh Bannerman married Louise ("Louie") Viva Nichol in St Matthew's Church, Bluff, in February 1913, and the couple settled in Boyne Street, Bluff.
 They had two children, Lois Burns Bannerman (b.
 1914) and William Hugh Bannerman (b.
 1915).
-Lois ("Peggy") died in 1919.
+Lois died in 1919 and is buried in the old Bluff Cemetery.
 William died in December 1941 while on active service in North Africa as a bombardier with the New Zealand Artillery, 4th Field Regiment.